aidgncom/fullscore/README.md

 Like a singer-songwriter switching between a ballad and an uptempo number on the same stage, users naturally flow between tabs while shopping.
 The ballad performance (rhythm_1) pauses mid-song, transitions to an uptempo performance (rhythm_2), then returns to the original mood.
 The (___N) notation captures these transitions precisely.
 All tabs perform on the same stage (sharing time and key), each delivering its own rhythm.

 For those seeking richer performances, scroll depth (^) can be added.
-Like reverb deepening a guitar's resonance, scroll positions show how deeply users engage:
+Like reverb deepening a guitar's resonance, scroll positions show how deeply users engage.

 ```
 rhythm_1 = !home~237*nav-2~542^600~282^150~1084*nav-3~328^800~47.123*help~894^1800~234*more-1~43!prod~1034*button-12~894^2100~156*p1___2~6323^100~267*mycart___3